[layerslider id="1"]

 Organization and history

-A Woman’s Worth is founded in 2015 by Susan Geurts from the Netherlands.
+A Woman’s Worth was founded in 2015 by Susan Geurts and is registered in both the Netherlands and Uganda.

 Partners